Psychology 122: Statistics for the Behavioral Sciences

 histogram

-2. The numbers that follow represent the total number of hours of sleep that I received each night for the first week of the semester: 6, 7, 7, 6, 7, 4.5, 8.
-Find, the mean, median, mode, variance and standard deviation for these data.
+3. The numbers that follow represent the total number of hours of sleep that I received each night for the first week of the semester: 6, 7, 7, 6, 7, 4.5, 8.
+Find, the mean, median, and mode for these data.
 Show your work.

 4. Oddly, I wound up getting 12 hours of sleep one night during the third week of the semester.
 Which MCT would likely be most affected by that single anomalous datapoint?